Mo967tech/zero_dayi/README.md

-#This is a repo to learn vegrant.
+#This file is mandatory in projects